A/Prof Sarah Shigdar

 MY LATEST RESEARCH

 The SLS lab opened at Deakin University in 2013.
-The lab is run by Dr Sarah Shigdar, and her lab group are housed in the $15M Molecular Medicine Research Facility at Deakin University Waurn Ponds, which contains a comprehensive suite of equipment to service molecular biology, cell biology, microscopy and histology at PC2 level.
+The lab is run by A/Prof Sarah Shigdar, and her lab group are housed in the $15M Molecular Medicine Research Facility at Deakin University Waurn Ponds, which contains a comprehensive suite of equipment to service molecular biology, cell biology, microscopy and histology at PC2 level.